expresspigeon/blog/src/content/kb/transactional/transactional-send.md

 click_tracking     `No`                   Overwrites all URLs in email to point to `http://clicks.expresspigeon.com` for click tracking.
 Setting it to `false` will preserve all URLs intact, but click tracking will not be available, default is `true` suppress_address   `No`                   If `true` suppresses insertion of sender's physical address in the email, default is `false` dictionaries       `No`                   List of dictionaries to source merge fields from.
 Dictionary values override all other values (from merge_fields) in case of name collisions.
-See [Dictionaries](/kb/api_dictionaries) section for more information.
+See [Dictionaries](/kb/api_dictionaries) section for more information. flow               `No`                   Trigger to start a flow in case of open or click in email.

 ## Example Request